ReesMorrison/NetlifyBlogThemes/content/post/2021-03-14-chanceadditional/ChanceAddl.md

 while the going is good (while an opportunity lasts)
 window of opportunity (short time for a chance to do something)

+another take (another attempt)
+beyond the realm(s) of possibility (impossible)
+bump into (meeting someone unexpectedly)
+by the skin of one's teeth (barely)
+catch someone off guard (surprise someone)
+final moment (final chance or opportunity)
+hang by a thread (barely surviving or carrying on; at risk)
+happen along (to come to or by place by chance)
+have an accident (unintentionally do something, with unpleasant consequences)
+lap of the gods (not yet decided or certain)
+last ditch (a desperate final attempt)
+leave open the possibility of something (to not to prevent something)
+not a hope in hell (no chance at all)
+not have a prayer (to have no chance whatsoever)
+out of nowhere (appearing suddenly)
+out of the blue (unexpectedly)
+second bite of the apple (a second chance or opportunity)
+second shot (second attempt)
+spring something on someone (announce something suddenly)
+taken by surprise (attack or capture by surprise)
+thank one's lucky stars (express appreciation for a beneficial occurrence)
+the eleventh hour (the latest possible time before it is too late)
+the long arm of coincidence (far-reaching power or influence of coincidence)
+third time lucky (the third attempt at something will be successful)
+turn up (available unexpectedly)
+under the wire (at the last possible opportunity)
+up in the air (things are highly uncertain)
+wing and a prayer (doing something with hope, but very little chance of success)
+wish for the moon (want something that is impossible)
+within the bounds of possibility (most likely possible)